GitHub-Campus-Club-PSGCT/githeist-case-file/incident_report.md

 There were 10 employees inside the premises during the time of the heist and so it is being treated as an inside operation.

-## Guidance for Investigators ##

-- Treat this as the starting point of the investigation.
-- Cross-verification with supporting evidence in other files will be required to establish accountability.

-Further repositories will provide deeper technical data for analysis.